 They also help you learn to use your eyes more efficiently – as once you start using a rangefinder you’ll naturally get a better idea just how far certain distances are, and what sort of things you can use to gauge distances.

-Understanding distances a little better with a rangefinder can also help you in other ways in your golf game – for instance in choosing the correct club for the shot.
+Understanding distances a little better with a rangefinder can also help you in other ways in your golf game, like choosing the correct club for the shot.

 They’re no replacement for practice, technique, and dedication – but they can be great companions to those things, and used with a good practice regime can really play a significant part in improving your golf game.